 Construction of VHT-LTF

 The VHT-LTF field(#314) allows (#2368) the receiver to estimate the MIMO channel.
-The transmitter provides training for exactly the space time streams used for transmission of the PSDU.
+The transmitter provides training for all the space-time streams used for transmission of all the PSDUs.

 Sequence generation: Generate the VHT-LTF sequence in the frequency-domain over the bandwidth indicated by CH_BANDWIDTH as described in 22.3.8.2.5 (VHT-LTF definition)(#327).

+Phase rotation: Apply appropriate phase rotation for each 20MHz subchannel as described in 22.3.7 (Mathematical description of signals).

-VHT-LTF matrix mapping: Apply the P matrix to the VHT-LTF sequence and apply the R matrix to the pilot tones as described in 22.3.8.2.5 (VHT-LTF definition).(#328)
+AVHTLTF matrix mapping: Apply the PVHTLTF matrix to the VHT-LTF sequence and apply the RVHTLTF matrix to the pilot tones as described in 22.3.8.2.5 (VHT-LTF definition).(#328)

-CSD: Apply CSD for each space-time stream(#874) as described in 22.3.8.2.2 (Cyclic shift definition).
+CSD: Apply CSD for each space-time stream(#874) and frequency segment as described in 22.3.8.2.2 (Cyclic shift definition).

 Spatial mapping: Apply the Q matrix as described in 22.3.10.11.1 (Transmission in VHT format)(#329).